Explore the Adult Reconstructive Surgery Fellowship

 Fellowship Overview

 Fellows participate in an educational program based at Massachusetts General Hospital and work with seven different surgeons both in the outpatient and inpatient setting.
 Fellows work very closely with different attending surgeons during operative treatment.
+Rotation structure is based on a mentorship model, allowing for conceptual and technical mastery over the course of 10 weeks.
 There are 5 fellowship positions per year.

 AAHKS Fellowship Recognition